Fratso/tomcat_container/README.md

 ATTENTION: This project come with known vulnerabilities.
 I decline all responsability in any use of this project.
 See it as a learning project.

+This Docker-compose is here for learning purpose only and may contains vulnerabilities.

+### Tips
+Some build/src files may be overwrite on startup.
+Make sure to modify the build/adapt\_this files in consequences.

+## Source
 Inspired by https://github.com/dmulligan/docker-example-tomcat-mysql to make the docker-compose.